English/Journalism Major - Bachelor of Arts:Alumni

 - Michelle LaRoche '94.
 Highland Park, N.J.
 Editor of training and recruiting for Dow Jones Newswires in the Americas.

 - Mark Larson '97.
 Fourth-grade teacher, Uncasville, Conn.

 - Malinda Lawrence '92.
 Washington, D.C.
 Prosecutor, white collar fraud, U.S. Department of Justice.

 - Gail Leach Carvelli '91.
-Pawtucket, R.I.
-Director of strategy and content, (add)ventures, Providence.
+Director of provider relations and communications, Blue Cross Blue Shield of Rhode Island.

 - Peter LeBlanc '99.
 Nashua.
 Sports copy editor, The Telegraph.